 Lawrence Patterson, 2017.
 Hitler’s Forgotten Flotillas: Kriegsmarine Security Forces.
 Seaforth Publishing.

 In his second work, Patterson turns his attention on the other boats of Germany’s coastal forces; the R-boats, VP boats and the myriad of other small boats that duplicated the work of the Royal Navy’s Coastal Forces.

 Coastal Forces in the Mediterranean.
 Review.

 Leonard Reynolds, 1998.
 Dog Boats at War.
 Sutton Publishing.

 Part one of Reynolds’ history of Coastal forces, this volume deals with Fairmile D’s in all theatres.

 Leonard Reynolds & H. F. Cooper, 1999.
 Mediterranean MTBs at War.
 Sutton Publishing.

-The second installment of Reynolds’ history of Coastal Forces deals with the war in the Mediterranean.
+The second instalment of Reynolds’ history of Coastal Forces deals with the war in the Mediterranean.